JofArnold/react-form-follows-function/README.md

 # TODO: react-form-follows-function

-A form component with validations using child child functions or render props.
+A form component with validations using child functions or render props.
 See [placeholder.js](https://github.com/JofArnold/react-form-follows-function/blob/master/placeholder.js) for roughly how the code will look

 Features: